xiomarasues95-ops/xiomarasues95-ops/README.md

 Me motiva formar parte de un **equipo profesional dinámico**, donde pueda contribuir con mis habilidades analíticas, seguir aprendiendo constantemente y participar en proyectos que generen impacto. 🚀

+🌟 About Me

+I am a Data Analyst with a strong focus on the strategic interpretation of information and generating actionable insights.
+I am passionate about turning data into useful knowledge for decision-making, optimizing processes, and delivering real value to organizations.

+I am motivated to be part of a dynamic professional team, where I can contribute my analytical skills, keep learning constantly, and participate in projects that create impact. 🚀

 ---

 ## 💡 Objetivo Profesional